 Lunar New Year in China and Elsewhere

-In 2024, starting on February 10th, it’s the Year of the Dragon for the Vietnamese.
+In 2025, starting on January 29th, it’s the Year of the Serpent for the Vietnamese.
 In that year the zodiac sign is the same in Vietnam as most other cultures with the lunar calendar.

 With South Korea, the holiday is called Seollal and it takes place on the same date as in China.
 In Tibet, however, the Lunar New Year sometimes takes place on the same date as elsewhere, but not always.
 That’s in part due to time differences.

-According to the Chinese tradition, there are twelve years in the lunar calendar with each represented by a different animal.
+According to the Chinese tradition, there are 12 years in the lunar calendar with each represented by a different animal.
 They are the rabbit, dragon, snake, horse, goat, monkey, rooster, dog, pig, rat, ox and tiger.
 People born in the different years are believed to have similar personality traits and characteristics.
-Rabbits, for example, tend to be gentle, elegant, quiet, cautious, sensitive and patient.
+Snakes, for example, tend to be wise, caring, hard working, charming, empathetic and intuitive.
+They also like to think through things carefully, value their privacy and are good at talking.

 Although it happens in the winter for most parts of China (other than in the tropical south coast), Lunar New Year is celebrated as the “Spring Festival” in China.
 This is why the parade in Vancouver is the Chinatown Spring Festival Parade.